 The angled orientation of the central part of the module creates some interesting options for multiple module combinations.

-Each module can be configured for internal and external lifestyle.
+Each module can be configured for internal and external lifestyles.
 The interior spaces can be divided or combined to create a single living/sleeping area.
 When needed loggias or terraces can be added to each module creating outside additional spaces.

 It’s always a good idea to learn as much as possible about the subject before investing your hard-earned money into the house construction project.
-We came across this excellent guide that will help beginners to get the grasp of the major tasks related to the process of building a tiny house or a cabin.
+We came across this excellent guide that will help beginners to get a grasp of the major tasks related to the process of building a tiny house or a cabin.

 This Tiny House Construction Book teaches you:

 - How to plan correctly all the construction stages;

 - How to choose the most suitable material for building your small house;